Victory

 Then hit the weakest spot we found

-That gap needs quickly filled
+The gap needs quickly filled

-These idiots could lose the day
+An opening could lose the day

-Might even get me killed!
+Might even get us killed!

 Up the middle!
 There's our spot!